Some questions frequently asked about the Sir Simon Milton Westminster UTC

 UTCs have a smaller number of students than normal schools, enabling students to benefit from smaller class sizes, from privileged access to the state-of-art facilities of the College and its employer partners, and to participate fully in project-based learning through Employer Business Challenges.
 In its first years of opening the UTC will admit up to 225 pupils – around 75 to Year 10 and 150 to Year 12.
 From 2019, the UTC will admit around 250 pupils each year, 100 to Year 10 and 150 to Year 12 with approximately 550 pupils on the premises.

 What is the UTC application process?

 We are accepting applications now.
-If you are interested in applying for a place, want to join our mailing list for news and details about forthcoming open days and taster events or need any further information, please contact Antonia Evans or Mike Finn on at email@example.com or by telephone on 020 3301 7660.
+If you are interested in applying for a place, want to join our mailing list for news and details about forthcoming open days and taster events or need any further information, please contact Antonia Evans on email@example.com or by telephone on 020 3301 7660.